WHAT’S THE PROBLEM WITH JOEL OSTEEN?

 31Get rid of all bitterness, rage and anger, brawling and slander, along with every form of malice.

-Arrogance is really hard to see in the mirror.
+Arrogance is hard to see in the mirror.

-Let’s preach what we are FOR not what we are AGAINST.
+We need to preach about what we are FOR not what we are AGAINST.